ietf-wg-cellar/flac-specification/flac.md

 ### Bit depth bits

-The next 3 bits code for the bit depth of the audio according to the following table.
+The next 3 bits code (bits 5, 6 and 7 of each fourth byte of each frame) for the bit depth of the audio according to the following table.

 Value   | Bit depth
 :-------|:-----------